Nuitka/Nuitka/Developer_Manual.rst

        doSomething()

 Looking at this example, one way to look at it, would be to turn "range" into "xrange", note that "x" is unused.
-But in fact, what would be best, is to notice that "range()" generated value is not really used, but only the length of the expression matters.
+But what is better, is to notice that "range()" generated value is not really used, but only the length of the expression matters.
 And even if "x" were used, only the ability to predict the value from a function would be interesting, so we would use that computation function instead.

 Predict from a function could mean to have Python code to do it, as well as C++ code to do it.
 Then code for the loop can be generated without any CPython usage at all.